 - Previous Judging Experience

 - Not required we will train you via this workshop.

 - Post Secondary Education

 - Science

 - Engineering

 - Experience in evaluating exhibitor work

 - Teacher, Teaching Assistant, Professor.

 - Senior Undergraduates

 - Bilingual Judges are particularly welcome.

-- Six Backboards will be presented in French this year.
-All the students speak English well
+- No Backboards will be presented in French.